1st Armored Division (United States): The Balkans

 On 18 December 1995, under the command of Major General William L. Nash, the division deployed to northeastern Bosnia as the command and major troop contributing element of Task Force Eagle, a peace enforcement, multinational unit.
 The 1st Armored Division returned in late 1996 to Germany.

 In 1999, the unit deployed to Kosovo for Operation Allied Force and Operation Joint Guardian.
-The unit trained heavily afterwards in the Hohenfels and Grafenwöhr Training Areas in Germany, with realistic OPFOR (Opposition Forces) exercises.
+The unit trained heavily afterwards in the Hohenfels and Grafenwöhr Training Areas in Germany, with realistic Opposing Force (OPFOR) exercises.

 In 2000, the 1st Armored Division's 1st Brigade Combat Team trained at the Grafenwoehr Training Area (GTA).
 In February 2000, 1st Armored Division Headquarters announced the closure of military facilities in Bad Kreuznach and its subsequent move to Wiesbaden scheduled for June 2001.
 The 1st Armored Division trained at HTA and GTA in three separate exercises in March 2001.
 Ready First participated in Mountain Guardian III at Hohenfels as a mission rehearsal exercise for Kosovo.